pion/website/content/en/blog/fec-with-pion.md

 ## FlexFEC in Pion

 Pion now supports basic FlexFEC encoding!
 You can pair it with Chromium and Safari (receive-only), and it's simple to integrate; just register the payload type in your media engine and add the interceptor.
 Then you're good to go!

+For a quick demo, you can check out the [play-from-disk-fec](https://github.com/pion/webrtc/tree/master/examples/play-from-disk-fec) example.

 ### What To look forward to in the final FlexFEC implementation